Object Name: Apothecary bottle

 Send to a Friend

-According to the accession records, these apothecary jars were made in 1836 for a Doctor Schley in Fredericksburg, MD (probably either Frederick, MD or Fredericksburg, VA).
-The bottles were special-ordered for the front window of Dr. Schley's newly redecorated drugstore.
-Supposedly Dr. Schley was unhappy with the bottles' small size.
+According to the accession records, these apothecary jars were made in 1836 for a Doctor Scheley in Fredericksburg, MD (probably either Frederick, MD or Fredericksburg, VA).
+The bottles were special-ordered for the front window of Dr. Sheley's newly redecorated drugstore.
+Supposedly Dr. Sheley was unhappy with the bottles' small size.

 The Folk Art Collection of Elie Nadelman